charlenetolentino/mattsnotes/301-main/reading301-10.md

-5. What causes a Stack Overflow?
+5. Who causes a Stack Overflow?

     <ul>
       <li>A function that calls itself without an exit point </li>